 First Night Saratoga (Capital-Saratoga)

 Attend one of the largest New Year’s Eve events in the state in the picturesque City of Saratoga Springs.
 Hosted by Saratoga Arts, First Night Saratoga runs from 6 pm–midnight and features a wide variety of musicians, performers, and singers at more than 25 venues across downtown Saratoga.
 This year’s theme is “A New Dimension,” highlighting new acts coming to Saratoga, while also celebrating returning acts.
 The night begins with the First Night 5k Road Run at Skidmore College.
 Afterward, browse the local shops along Broadway—Saratoga’s main street—which are open for extended hours.
 Visit nearby Lake Avenue School to watch Arm-of-the-Sea Puppet Theater, an arts ensemble that utilizes visual storytelling and live music.
 Also at the school, bring your kids to see Silent Wing Raptors, an educational program featuring live birds of prey.
-End the night with a fireworks show at Congress Park at midnight.
 December 31; Saratoga Springs; Event buttons are $20 ($15 if purchased early) for adults; children 12 and under are free.

 Ring in the New Year on the Slopes of the Catskill Mountains (Catskills)